-The respondents have also raised an objection 13. regarding the jurisdiction of this Tribunal, contending that this Tribunal has jurisdiction only in respect of service matters as defined under Section 3(o) of the Armed Forces submitted is Tribunal Act, 2007.
-It Section 3(o) (iv), matters relating to leave of any kind are expressly excluded from the definition of "service matters".
-14. Learned counsel for the respondents argues that study leave, even if it is to be granted in accordance with the policy 19.09.2023 (Annexure R1), falls outside dated jurisdiction of this Tribunal.
+- 13. The respondents have also raised an objection regarding the jurisdiction of this Tribunal, contending that this Tribunal has jurisdiction only in respect of service matters as defined under Section 3(o) of the Armed Forces is submitted Tribunal Act.
+2007.
+It that under Section 3(o) (iv), matters relating to leave of any kind are expressly excluded from the definition of "service matters".
+Learned counsel for the respondents argues that study leave, even if it is to be granted in accordance with the policy dated 19.09.2023 (Annexure R1), falls outside jurisdiction of this Tribunal.
 Therefore, it is submitted that this Tribunal cannot take cognizance of the present application and the same is liable to be dismissed on this ground itself.
-Section 3(o) of the Armed Forces Tribunal Act, 2007 defines "service matters" reads as under:

-3(o) "service matters", in relation to the persons subject to the Army Act, 1950 (46 of 1950), the Navy Act, 1957 (62 of 1957), and the Air Force Act, 1950 (45 of 1950), means all matters relating to the conditions of their service and shall include-
+Section 3(o) of the Armed Forces Tribunal - 3(o) "service matters", in relation to the persons subject to the Army Act, 1950 (46 of 1950), the Navy Act, 1957 (62 of 1957), and the Air Force Act, 1950 (45 of 1950), means all matters relating to the conditions of their service and shall include-